An Overwhelming Need

 GLA’s Grant Review Committee, made up of members of our world-class Scientific Advisory Board, awards research grants following a rigorous process using guidelines established by the National Institutes of Health (NIH).
 Each grantee must meet the same scientific standards that the NIH applies to its own research grant review process.

 Grants are awarded to projects judged to have exceptional prospects of delivering measurable advances.
 As part of the GLA team, grantees take part in our prestigious annual closed-door Lyme Research Symposium, which is a one-of-a-kind opportunity for scientists to meet face-to-face to discuss their research programs, foster exchange of ideas and collaboration among researchers in a confidential climate.

-GLA has awarded over $9 million for research, and our GLA-funded projects have led to unprecedented advances in prevention, diagnosis and treatment of tick-borne illnesses.Learn more
+GLA has awarded more than $10 million for research, and our GLA-funded projects have led to unprecedented advances in prevention, diagnosis and treatment of tick-borne illnesses.Learn more

 Scientific Advisory Board

 The Scientific Advisory Board (SAB) plays a key role in directing GLA’s grant funds into programs judged to have exceptional prospects of delivering measurable advances.Learn more

 GLA awards grants following the same rigorous guidelines established by the National Institutes of Health.
 This ensures that GLA funds only the most outstanding research projects led by the most qualified scientists.Learn more